-Please fill out our Contact form and let us know details of the speaking opportunity, including if it is related to a specific topic (youth, sexual violence, child sexual abuse, etc.).
+Please fill out our Contact form and let us know details of the speaking opportunity, including if it is related to a specific topic (youth, young adults, community-held alternatives, etc.).
 We love to share our work and learn about the work of others, while also balancing our priority to provide training and technical assistance to our National Restorative Justice Diversion sites.

 When is your team doing public talks or events?

-Please check out Impact Justice’s Twitter feeds for updates about upcoming events involving members of the Restorative Justice Project team.
+Please check out Impact Justice’s Twitter, FaceBook, and Instagram feeds for updates about upcoming events involving members of the Restorative Justice Project team.